Larry Grill, PhDDean of Research and Research Professor

 Animal and Human Vaccines, Vaccine Production, FDA Regulatory Processes, Cancer Therapeutic Vaccines, Biopharmaceuticals

-Professor Grill is the Director of the Amgen Bioprocessing Center at KGI.
-In this role, he leads both educational programs and research efforts involving students, faculty, and corporate sponsors.
+Professor Grill is the Dean of Research at KGI.
 In addition to teaching courses at the Keck Graduate Institute, he also teaches undergraduates at the Keck Science Department of the Claremont Colleges.
 With ongoing research programs in vaccine development and disease diagnostics, collaborations with the University of Botswana, the Botswana Vaccine Institute, and the International Livestock Research Institute in Kenya, aim to address health care delivery in developing countries.
 This includes the development of novel technology for the detection of infectious diseases, as well as the development and production of low cost vaccines for developing countries.
 Dr. Grill was one of two founders who started Large Scale Biology Corporation (LSBC) in 1987, which became a publicly-held company in 2000.
 The biotechnology company made therapeutic drugs, pharmaceuticals and vaccines using a unique plant viral gene expression technology.
 In the development of these drugs, Dr. Grill developed innovative bioprocessing technology to produce and purify the molecules expressed in plants.
 They had successful animal and human clinical trials, and were able to produce patient-specific vaccines as a therapeutic treatment for non-Hodgkin's lymphoma cancer patients.
 Dr. Grill received his Ph.D. from the University of California in Riverside in 1979.
 He has published over 25 scientific papers and is an inventor on more than 30 issued US and world patents.

 This course is designed to provide an understanding of how pharmaceutical companies discover, develop, and bring drugs and biopharmaceuticals to market.
 This course will focus on the development of traditional and biological drugs.
 The course will follow the process of drug development, taking the drug substance through the process of becoming a drug product, and then into clinical development and commercialization.